chase1635321/westworld-rescore-competition/README.md

  - Later in song, switch to 2 and 3

  ## Arrangement
+ - At beginning more atonal, one 6m chord.
+Then switch to 6m, 2m, 4
  - Slow down, low pass during high episodes
  - Drop out, piano only during some part (Dolores theme)
  - Embed some westworld themes